 Macroprudential measures taken in one Member State often apply only to the exposures of financial institutions in that Member State, i.e. domestic banks and subsidiaries of foreign banks.
-Hence, measures generally do not apply to the exposures of financial institutions in other Member States that they hold either through branches in that Member State or directly across borders.
+Therefore, such measures generally do not apply to the exposures of other EU financial institutions in other Member States that they hold either through branches in that Member State or directly across borders.
 Reciprocity is the policy instrument that ensures that these exposures, which would otherwise not be subject to these measures, are also covered.

 The reciprocation of macroprudential measures enhances the effectiveness and consistency of macroprudential policy in the EU.
 It also contributes to a level playing field in the Single Market.

 At the end of 2015, the ESRB put in place a framework of voluntary reciprocity for macroprudential policy measures.
 The reciprocity framework lays the basis for a coordinated approach to the reciprocation of macroprudential measures for which EU legislation does not foresee compulsory reciprocation.
 The reciprocity framework is codified in three documents: (i) Recommendation ESRB/2015/2; (ii) Article 5 of Decision ESRB/2015/4; and (iii) Chapter 11 ("Cross-border effects of macroprudential policy and reciprocity") of the ESRB Handbook on operationalising macroprudential policy in the banking sector.

 The reciprocation process is started by a formal request from the relevant authority initially activating the measure.
 If deemed justified, the ESRB will issue a recommendation.
 This recommendation amends Recommendation ESRB/2015/2 to include the macroprudential policy measures to be reciprocated.